 NASCAR can also remove a charter if the team finishes between 34th and 36th in the standings for three consecutive seasons.
 As of 2022, NASCAR teams fielding a charter can only run up to four cars per race.

-Since NASCAR also caps each race at 40 cars with 36 chartered teams, only four non-chartered teams can usually enter a race.
-Sometimes that number is zero, while other events see four or more non-chartered teams attempting to qualify for the event.
+Since NASCAR also caps each race at 40 cars with 36 chartered cars, only four non-chartered cars can usually enter a race.
+Sometimes that number is zero, while other events see four or more non-chartered cars attempting to qualify for the event.

 In the past, some NASCAR teams gained notoriety for adopting a strategy called starting and parking.
 These teams, known as start and park teams or field fillers, were seen at every level on the NASCAR spectrum, including the Cup, Xfinity, and Truck Series.